Nanotechnology in agriculture: Chemical Properties of Nanomaterials in Agricultural Use

+Categories and Agricultural Applications

+Nanofertilizers

 One area of active research in this field is the use of nanofertilizers.
 Because of the aforementioned special properties of nanoparticles, nanofertilizers can be tuned to have specialized delivery to plants.
 Conventional fertilizers can be dangerous to the environment because of the sheer amount of runoff that stems from their use.
 Having a detrimental effect on everything from water quality to air particulate matter, being able to negate runoff from agriculture is extremely important for improving quality of life around the world for millions.
 For example, runoff from sugar plantations in Florida has spawned the infamous algae bloom called "red tide" in water tributaries across the state, creating respiratory issues in humans and killing vital ecosystems for years.

+Nanofertilizers deliver nutrients more efficiently than conventional fertilizers by increasing plant bioavailability and reducing leaching into water systems, and their small-scale size allows them to pass through plant cell walls for nutrient transport.
+For example, silica (SiO2) nanoparticles bind to soil, allowing retention of essential root macronutrients and water retention such as Nitrogen (N), Phosphorus (P), and Potassium (K) for longer periods of time.

 Studies have shown that, in most cases, greater than 50% of the amount of fertilizer applied to soil is lost to the environment, in some cases up to 90%.
 As mentioned before, this poses extremely negative environmental implications, while also demonstrating the high waste associated with conventional fertilizers.
 On the other hand, nanofertilizers are able to amend this issue because of their high absorption efficiency into the targeted plant- which is owed to their remarkably high surface area to volume ratios.
 In a study done on the use of phosphorus nano-fertilizers, absorption efficiencies of up to 90.6% were achieved, making them a highly desirable fertilizer material.
 Another beneficial aspect of using nanofertilizers is the ability to provide slow release of nutrients into the plant over a 40-50 day time period, rather than the 4-10 day period of conventional fertilizers.
 This again proves to be beneficial economically, requiring less resources to be devoted to fertilizer transport, and less amount of total fertilizer needed.